Arbi Barayev: Inter-war period

 In 1997, Maskhadov signed a decree putting Barayev and his Special Purpose Islamic Regiment under the command of the Chechen interior ministry.
-Barayev, who also held the post of deputy commander of the National Guards, however refused to obey the order.
+However, Barayev, who also held the post of deputy commander of the National Guards, refused to obey the order.
 When six of his men were detained in Ingushetia, Barayev attacked an Ingush police post and took hostages; one of them was killed and the rest were prisoner-swapped.
 Two more of his men were captured in Chechnya and made to confess to kidnappings on the state TV.
 His militia and some Islamist allies from Shariah Security forces fought with the Chechen government forces in a large-scale gun battle in the city of Gudermes in the summer of 1998.
 Between 50 and around 80 people were killed in the mutiny.
 The SPIR was not disarmed, but Barayev was stripped of his rank of Brigade General and declared as the "enemy of Ichkeria and the Chechen people".
 In December 1998, Barayev proclaimed the Supreme Council of Islamic Jamaats, dug trenches around Urus-Martan and threatened to attack targets across and outside of Chechnya if Maskhadov tried to fight them.

 A common accusation against Barayev regarded the late 1998 abduction and beheading of four foreign mobile phone engineers.
 It was claimed that the Federal Security Service of the Russian Federation (FSB) outbid the employers of kidnapped British engineers to get them decapitated by Barayev and his gang rather than be released; supposedly, the video and photographic materials of their executions fed the FSB anti-western propaganda efforts at beginning of Second Chechen War.